ldynia/archcolider/3.ViewsAndPerspectives/infrastructure/InfrastructureAndNetworking.md

 > This example shows only the entry needed to connect to the Virtual Private Gateway.
 Other entries are not shown.

 ## Evolutionary perspective
-In this paragraph we try to show how a select number of scenarios would be handled if they occur in the future.
+In this paragraph, we try to show how a select number of scenarios would be handled if they occur in the future.
 This document only discusses network related items.
 For more on scaling see: [Infrastructure scaling and balancing](InfrastructureScalingAndBalancing.md)

 ### Increase up-time
 **The trade-off:** Increasing theoretical up-time will require an increase in budget.